 To view the Holdout report for a particular campaign, click Holdout Report in the actions menu for that campaign.

-You can also view the holdout report for a campaign from the campaign details page or from the campaign journey page.
+You can also view the holdout report for a campaign from the Reports tab for the campaign.

 Confidence: Your observations from a holdout experiment can be random unless you have collected enough data to average out the randomness.